GATlab: Modeling and Programming with Generalized Algebraic Theories: Models of GATs in GATlab

 Storing the domain and codomain along with the data of the morphism was the approach taken in the original Catlab implementation of GATs.
 Indeed, the domain or codomain often cannot be deduced from the data of the morphism.
 In the example above, representing the data of a function as an array of values determines its range but not its codomain, so the codomain must be stored separately.
 While intuitive, this approach has the disadvantage that the data structure for a morphism must carry around extra data.
 So a \emph{diagram} of morphisms might end up storing many redundant copies of the objects.

 In GATlab, we continue to support such models, but we also introduce a new approach that cuts down on the redundant storage of objects.
 The idea is to translate the type constructor $\Hom \colon \Ob \times \Ob \to \Type$ into a predicate $\IsHom \colon \Hom \times \Ob \times \Ob \to \Bool$.
 Now $\Hom$ is the union of all of the hom-sets, which need not be a disjoint union.
 If the previous approach was ``fibered,'' we might call this one ``indexed.''
-In this style, an implementation of the category of finite sets might look like

-Since we can dispatch on the model, we now have the freedom to just use the types \texttt{Int} and \texttt{Vector\{Int\}} for our objects and morphisms, instead of having to wrap them in custom structs.
+In this style, an implementation of the category of finite sets might look like Since we can dispatch on the model, we now have the freedom to just use the types \texttt{Int} and \texttt{Vector\{Int\}} for our objects and morphisms, instead of having to wrap them in custom structs.
 Note also that in GATlab, the \texttt{Hom} function is not merely a predicate, but rather a coercion function that throws an informative error when the arguments do not type check, and returns a valid morphism when they do.

 We can recover the fibered approach from the indexed one by letting $\Hom' = \IsHom^{-1}(\mathbf{true})$, but there is no systematic way to ``drop'' redundant information, so in a sense the second approach is more primitive than the first.
 This is related to the fact that the Grothendieck construction only gives an equivalence of categories, not an isomorphism.\footnote{One might also think about the indexed approach as a form of the ``type erasure'' that happens during the compilation of dependently typed languages, where values not relevant to the runtime semantics are erased.
-Perhaps a sufficiently intelligent compiler could in fact erase the redundant copies of objects in a diagram, but the Julia compiler does not work like that.}
+That is, the runtime representation of values of type \lstinline{Hom(a,b)} need not carry around pointers to \lstinline{a} and \lstinline{b}.
+Ideally, this would be an optimization performed by a clever compiler rather than done manually, but we must work within the constraints of the Julia programming language.}

 We conclude this section by demonstrating how to create a model for slice categories that is parameterized by the base category.
 First, we declare a model struct.

 We interpret this as saying that \texttt{SliceC(cat, over)} is a model with associated types \texttt{SliceOb\{ObT,HomT\}} and \texttt{HomT}.
 We don't track the fact that it is a model of the theory of categories within the Julia type system because an abstract type in Julia can have only one supertype, but we want to allow for multiple inheritance.
 We will use the \texttt{over} field as the object within the \texttt{cat} field that we are slicing over.
 We then implement the methods of the theory of categories as follows.